vanoirzacaron/iomad-realestateedu/auth/iomadsaml2/README.md

 ### Auth Proc Filter Hooks

-Other plugins may hook into SAML2 and create custom Auth Proc Filters.
+Other plugins may hook into IOMAD SAML2 and create custom Auth Proc Filters.
 Auth Proc Filters allow you to mutate the attributes passed back from the IdP before Moodle handles them and maps them to profile fields.